Last Updated Oct 4, 2017 · Written by Craig Gibson

 © Peter Hull Architects

-If you are looking for an efficient way of getting cool air to all points in your home, ducted is more efficient than other cooling systems.
-It is more effective at cooling large areas than other air cons.
-And if you are worried about unsightly air con units on your wall - ducted is unobtrusive and quiet.
+If you are looking for an efficient way of getting cool air to all points in your home, ducted air conditioning is more efficient than other cooling systems.
+It is more effective at cooling large areas than other split systems.
+And if you are worried about noise or unsightly air con units on your wall - ducted is unobtrusive and very quiet.
+However, if you are only looking to cool one or two rooms a wall mounted split air conditioning system is likely to be more suitable.

 The more points and zones you add the more expensive your ducted air con system becomes.